 For most people, the plan is simple: sell the home for as close to your ARV as possible, if not more.
 You’ll pay off your loan (if you took one out), recoup your rehab costs, and make a tidy profit.
 Listing the home for the right price is a delicate art, but at a good price you’ll likely receive an offer in around one month, depending on the demand in your market.
 After receiving an offer, it typically takes 1-2 months to close, so plan for about 3 months to sell the home if everything goes according to the plan.

 Your exit strategy should also include backup plans should things not go quite as you hoped.
 What if the home doesn’t sell right away?
 Will you rent it out?
 If so, will you need to refinance first?
 Have a plan of attack for every foreseeable circumstance, so you’re not caught off guard when the market doesn’t behave as you expect.

 And with that, your house flipping business plan is complete!
 A thoroughly written plan will show any potential partners, investors, or third parties that you are a serious property investor with a clear goal in mind.
-It’ll also help you to hold yourself and your team accountable at every step of the way.
+It’ll also help you to hold yourself and your team accountable as you scale your real estate business.